truecharts/website/docs/manual/FAQ.md

 While it is technically feasible to use Access Control Lists (ACLs) for host path storage in ***most*** Charts/Apps, we strongly advise against it.
 We are unable to provide individual guidance to every user for setting up their ACLs for each chart.
 Apart from a few exceptions, user 568 (apps) must have access to their host path storage.

-## Are there Ingress requirement for certain apps?
+## Are there Ingress requirements for certain apps?

-Certain applications require ingress to work correctly due to security reasons.
+Certain applications require ingress to work correctly for security reasons.
-Few example are:
+Some examples are:

 - Vaultwarden
 - Nextcloud